 The Chocolate in Tiramisu

-Must have at least 70% cocoa content, and be good quality.
+The chocolate must have at least 70% cocoa content, and be good of quality.
 You want it dark to contrast with the creamy filling, both will enhance each other.

 Grate the chocolate straight onto the tiramisu, if you can.
 Because, touching the grated chocolate will soften and melt it, unless you have very, very cold hands!
 If you can’t stand the mess that makes, then, transfer he grated chocolate over with a metal spoon, sprinkling it evenly over the tiramisu.